maytineeapiwansri/UCB_ElkStack_Project_1/README.md

 The files in this repository were used to configure the network depicted below.

-Diagrams/HW_12_Cloud_Network_Diagram-Elk Stack Diagram.png
+UCB_ElkStack_Project_1/Diagrams/HW_12_Cloud_Network_Diagram-Elk Stack Diagram.png

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the yml and config file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the **yml and config** file may be used to install only certain pieces of it, such as Filebeat.

-  -ansible.cfg
+  - ansible.cfg
-  -ansible_hosts
+  - ansible_hosts
-  -ansible_playbook.yml
+  - ansible_playbook.yml
-  -filebeat-playbook.yml
+  - filebeat-playbook.yml
-  -metricbeat-playbook.yml
+  - metricbeat-playbook.yml
-  -install-elk.yml
+  - install-elk.yml

 This document contains the following details:
 - Description of the Topology